 Four different techniques can be used to determine the purity and yield of DNA: physical examination, spectroscopic analysis, fluorometric analysis and agarose gel electrophoresis.

-Over a period of time, after getting tons of experience on hands-on DNA extraction, you may evaluate or assess DNA purity and yield by visualizing the elutes or pellets.
+Over a period of time, after getting tons of experience in hands-on DNA extraction, you may evaluate or assess DNA purity and yield by visualizing the elutes or pellets.

-When the DNA precipitates (whitish pellets appear), like a cotton thread, and visible clearly, it may have good purity and quantity definitely.
-However, instrumental analysis must be required to assess the quality before proceeding further.
+When the DNA precipitates (whitish pellets appear), like a cotton thread, and is visible clearly, it may have good purity and quantity definitely.
+However, the instrumental analysis must be required to assess the quality before proceeding further.

 When you elute DNA in the TE buffer, if you get a clear, well-dissolved DNA sample, without any precipitate left, your DNA’s quality can be good.
-But if it can’t be dissolved, hard to dissolve or some precipitates still remain, it must not be a good quality elute or nucleic acid.
+But if it can’t be dissolved, is hard to dissolve or some precipitates still remain, it must not be a good quality elute or nucleic acid.

 Spectroscopic analysis using Nanodrop light or any other spectroscope is the best technique to assess the DNA in terms of quality (purity) as well as quantity (yield).

-Meaning, this technique is powerful enough to measure both the parameters precisely.
+This means that this technique is powerful enough to measure both parameters precisely.
 Briefly, the present technique relies on the absorbance spectra, when the light of two different wavelengths of 260 and 280 passes through the DNA, it measures the DNA and assesses its quality.

 The present technique requires less sample input for analysis and it is faster as well.